 Cultural – develop students’ awareness of the wide-ranging cultural influences that have shaped their own lives and heritage, whilst also acknowledging that there are a whole range of influences from further afield which have helped shape Britain’s history, values and place in the world.
 We are committed to providing our students with a variety of sporting, artistic, musical and cultural opportunities.

 Throughout our broad and contemporary curriculum at The Morley Academy there are opportunities for students to engage with SMSC topics and discussions on a daily basis.
 During form time the SMSC Question of the Week enables high-level debates surrounding current cultural issues in the news.
 So far this academic year students have discussed negative gender stereotyping in advertisements, the relevance of foodbanks in modern society and the potential over reliance on ‘instant internet’ in daily life.
 Teachers will further seek to develop students SMSC thinking through tasks and activities that question morality, link learning to modern cultural issues and allow students to evaluate and form independent opinions alongside the subject-specific information being taught.
 We are also very proud of the evolution of our PHSEE curriculum (known as ‘Be Smart’ by our students) which covers a range of issues in depth including prevent and radicalisation; Lesbian, Gay, Bisexual and Transgender groups; female genital mutilation; child sexual exploitation; revenge porn; sexting and drug, alcohol and substance misuse.
 Our PHSEE team work with a number of external agencies to ensure the PHSEE provision is up-to-date and relevant.
 This includes guest speakers and presentations; for example in 2017 we had Dr Stephanie Hirst speak to students, parents/carers and members of staff about her journey of gender transition from male to female.
-Students SMSC opportunities are further enhanced at The Morley Academy by a range of educational visits and excursions linked to the curriculum, such as English and Drama students watching plays at the West Yorkshire Playhouse, Media students visiting the Emmerdale Studios and History students travelling to Auschwitz-Birkenau, Krakow – see the news page of the website for the latest trips (insert link).
+Students SMSC opportunities are further enhanced at The Morley Academy by a range of educational visits and excursions linked to the curriculum, such as English and Drama students watching plays at the West Yorkshire Playhouse, Media students visiting the Emmerdale Studios and History students travelling to Auschwitz-Birkenau, Krakow – see the news section of the homepage for the latest trips.

 Furthermore we seek to develop, within our students the core principles of Modern British Values as part of our curriculum.
 Our students are encouraged to accept and engage with the Modern British Values of: